- Fees & Payment

 - Health Insurance

 - Medical Clinic

 8:00 a.m. - 4:30 p.m.

-itMatters will become available to students on Monday, September 25, 2017.
-New students should check their siu.edu email on September 25th for the invitation to participate!
+itMatters will become available to new students at a date TBD.
+New students should check their siu.edu email for the invitation to participate!

 At SIU we recognize that the transition to college can be challenging.
 We want to make sure we support our students every step of the way.
 One way that we hope to do this is by promoting the adoption of healthy behaviors throughout our students’ time at SIU.
 This is why we are making the itMatters program available. itMatters is an online health education tool that focuses on alcohol and sexual decision making and encourages students to take an active role in making choices about their health and wellbeing.